grandrea/preprocessing/README.md

 Put your raw files in the "rawfiles" directory. myfasta.fasta is the sequence database you wish to recalibrate on. "processed" will contain your results

-In command line (in windows, this may be powershell, anaconda prompt, or within an IDE), fron the top of the directory, run
+In command line (in windows, this may be powershell, anaconda prompt, or within an IDE), from the top of the directory, run

     python /path/to/preprocessing_ms2recal.py  --db ./myfasta.fasta --input ./rawfiles --outpath ./processed --xiconf /path/to/resources/xi_linear_by_tryp.conf --config /path/to/config.py